-- Mandatory elective for a major in GEM - One of two default 2nd-year Core modules for a minor in GEM (a minor in GEM is feasible only with the modules "Development Economics and Environment and Resources" (default), or with "International Economics and Comparing Economic Systems" - Elective for all other programs - This module builds on the knowledge acquired in the first-year modules "Microeconomics" and "Macroeconomics" and expands students' understandings of these two disciplines by focusing on the development process of low income economies as well as their relation to other economies in a globalized world.
+- One of two default 2nd-year Core modules for a minor in GEM (a minor in GEM is feasible only with the modules "Development Economics and Environment and Resources" (default), or with "International Economics and Comparing Economic Systems" - This module builds on the knowledge acquired in the first-year modules "Microeconomics" and "Macroeconomics" and expands students' understandings of these two disciplines by focusing on the development process of low income economies as well as their relation to other economies in a globalized world.
 This module benefits from the contents taught in its accompanying module "Environmental and Resource Economics" as the combination of the two modules places of economic growth and inequality issues into the perspective of environmental sustainability, and vice versa.
 This module provides knowledge required for the third-year module "Managing Public and Nonprofit Organizations".